Democrats demand action on Republican who threatened police

 SALEM, Ore.
 (AP) — Just one day after Republicans ended a walkout that shut down the Legislature for over a week, the Senate was once again delayed Sunday — this time by Democrats demanding a Republican senator who threatened state police be barred from the floor.

-The Senate was delayed more than three hours, as Democrats met in closed-door meetings to press for action against Sen. Brian Boquidt, who drew criticism after saying state police should “come heavily armed” if they try to return him to the Capitol amid a GOP walkout over climate legislation.
+The Senate was delayed more than three hours as Democrats met in closed-door meetings to press for action against Sen. Brian Boquist, who drew criticism after saying state police should “send bachelors and come heavily armed” if they try to return him to the Capitol amid a GOP walkout over climate legislation.

 “We have a situation where someone threatened to kill a police officer,” said Democratic Sen. Shemia Fagan.
 “Where are we going to draw the line and say we’re not going to just look the other way in order to get our paperwork done?”